The Battle of the Standard

 The current Archbishop of York, Thurstan, gathered local barons, augmented by a small force sent by Stephen.
 In addition, the city militias of York, Beverly, and Ripon joined the fray.
-These militia marched under religious banners, or standards, bearing the symbols of the patron saints of their cities, St. Peter, St. John, and St. Wilfred, respectively.
+These militias marched under religious banners, or standards, bearing the symbols of the patron saints of their cities, St. Peter, St. John, and St. Wilfred, respectively.
 It is these standards that eventually gave their name to the conflict that followed.

-At Thirsk the English received news that the Scots were advancing.
+At Thirsk, the English received news that the Scots were advancing.
 They decided on a surprise attack.
 The English marched through the night, and met the Scots near Northallerton, on the Great North Road, at 6 in the morning of August 22.

 Two small hills stood to the right of the road, and the English took position on the southernmost one of these.
-At the summit of the hill a wagon bearing the religious standards was placed.
-Oddly, the English knights dismounted, and chose to fight on foot.
+At the summit of the hill, a wagon bearing the religious standards was placed.
+Oddly, the English knights dismounted and chose to fight on foot.
 A line of archers stood at the base of the English line, with the dismounted knights behind and the civil militias to either side and behind the knights.
 The horses of the dismounted knights were put at the rear of the lines under mounted guard.

-he Scots took up their place on the more northerly hill.
+The Scots took up their place on the more northerly hill.
 King David intended to mirror the Norman arrangement of troops, but his Gallway highlanders claimed their ancient right to begin the battle.
 These highlanders were then placed in the centre, with mounted knights under Prince Henry, David's son, on their right, and lowlanders to their left.
 David himself led unmounted knights behind the Gallway men in the centre.

-highlanders began the battle with a series of charges up hill against the centre of the English line.
+The Highlanders began the battle with a series of charges up hill against the centre of the English line.
 Despite their frenzied attacks, they were decimated by the Norman archers.
 Prince Henry then took matters into his own hands and threw his mounted knights against the militia.
-His force took losses, but cut through the English lines.
+His force took losses but cut through the English lines.
 Henry appears to have made an attempt to seize the English horses, but his men were beaten back by the mounted guard and forced to withdraw through the English lines.